Skip to navigation Skip to content

 1

-• they are claiming Rent Assistance (RA) with their pension payment, or
+• they are claiming Rent Assistance (RA) with their pension payment

-• their partner is on an income support payment and must disclose income and assets to calculate their partner's rate of payment
+• their partner is getting or claiming an income support payment and must disclose income and assets to calculate their partner's rate of payment, or

 If income and asset details are not already known and are either required or the customer wishes to advise the details, issue a Module IA Income and Assets (Mod IA).
 See the Resources page for a link to the Mod IA.